Quantum generalisation of Einstein's Equivalence Principle can be verified with entangled clocks as quantum reference frames: Superposition of time dilations in atom interferometers

-We now illustrate how LPI is extended to QRFs (Q-LPI).
+The operator multiplying the internal Hamiltonian of the clocks accounts for the first-order correction to proper time due to the general-relativistic and special-relativistic time dilation.
+It is then easy to see that, since time dilation is encoded in an operator depending on the position or momentum of the clock, when the position or momentum of the clock are in a quantum superposition state, its proper time also runs differently in each amplitude, i.e. it is in quantum superposition.
+This situation is more general than the typical scenario in which the classical EEP is formulated.

+We now review how this setup can indeed be used to measure effects arising from a quantum superpositions of special-relativistic and gravitational time dilations: we show that the proper time of the clock is different in each amplitude due to velocity and gravity, and this yields a measurable phase difference.
 For simplicity, we restrict to the regime in which the external degrees of freedom can be treated in the semiclassical limit, meaning that they appear only as fixed functions inside the Hamiltonian~\cite{zych, zychThesis}: their time evolution consists only in a phase.
 Under this approximation, we can simplify the evolution of the clocks in the interferometer by assigning them two states, e.g. $\{\ket{x_+}_\Ae,\ket{x_-}_\Ae\}$, corresponding to the upper and lower path $\gamma_\pm$ respectively.

 The initial state after the first beam splitter is (see Fig.~\ref{fig:MZ})

 where $\varphi$ is a phase that can be experimentally controlled, and from now on we choose $\tau_{in}=0$ for simplicity.
 The evolution inside the interferometer is different for each trajectory $\gamma_\pm$, and is given by the time evolution operator $\hat U_\pm = e^{-\frac{i}{\hbar} \int_{\gamma_\pm} dt \hat H^{(L)}}$.
 The state inside the interferometer, after the time evolution, is